adryft-io/newreactions.io/README.md

 ![preview](https://raw.githubusercontent.com/adryft-io/images/master/newreaction.jpg)

-## A few things you need to know
-Our application is quite robust.
-We mounted our services on Docker containers and deployed them on AWS.
-We also make use of AWS SQS queue service in order to integrate our application.

-## About Our SoA Architecture
+## About Our SoA Microservices Architecture
-We believe in building software-as-a-service where our web apps follow a constructive methodology that uses:
+We believe in building software-as-a-service, with modular microservices :

 1. Declarative formats to reduce the amount of time and cost for new developers to join the project.
 2. Offer portability between execution environments.